 To get you up and running quickly, OceanWP offers several demo site imports, either free or paid.
 The Simpleblog template for example would be very suitable to build an affiliate marketing website with.

 OceanWP has tons of 5-star reviews which proves I am certainly not the only one who gets excited about this theme.

 The last product I’d like to recommend in this list of best WordPress themes for affiliate marketing is Schema, which has been serving the blogging community well since quite some years now.

 Offered by MyThemeShop, the developers of Schema make a bold claim by saying it is the fastest theme currently available.
-With themes such as GeneratePress, Astra and OceanWP also aiming for A grade load time, I doubt that this claim still stands.
+With themes such as GeneratePress, Astra and OceanWP also aiming for A-grade page load time, I doubt that this claim still stands.

 What About Page Builders?